AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/doc-gen-forms-cs/service-credentials.md

 thumbnail: 330519.jpg
 exl-id: 74cb8c30-4c41-426c-a1b5-fc595a3167c8
 ---
-# Service Credentials
+# AEM Forms Service Credentials

 Integrations with AEM as a Cloud Service must be able to securely authenticate to AEM.
-AEM’s Developer Console generates Service Credentials, which are used by external applications, systems, and services to programmatically interact with AEM Author or Publish services over HTTP.
+AEM's Developer Console generates Service Credentials, which are used by external applications, systems, and services to programmatically interact with AEM Author or Publish services over HTTP.

 >[!VIDEO](https://video.tv.adobe.com/v/330519/?quality=12&learn=on)